apache/incubator-resilientdb/README.md

 Running **ResDB-ORM** will always involve starting the **KV Service** and **GraphQL Server** as mentioned above.
 However, a few things must be done to create the environment first.

 Note that all commands in this section are executed from the top-level indexers-ECS265-Fall2025 directory.
-You will never need to `cd` into any subdirectory.
+You will never need to `cd` into any subdirectory until the 5th step, running the test code.

 ### Step 1: Start the KV Service
 Run the following script in your top-level indexers-ECS265-Fall2025 directory: